AdityaSharma6/AdityaSharma6/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=AdityaSharma6.AdityaSharma6)

 It's great to meet you!
-My name is Aditya and I'm about to start my 3rd year as a [Software and Biomedical Engineering](https://academiccalendars.romcmaster.ca/preview_program.php?catoid=38&poid=20892) student over at McMaster University.
-Currently, I'm working at CIBC as a Junior Full Stack Developer.
+My name is Aditya and I'm about to start my 4th year as a [Software and Biomedical Engineering](https://academiccalendars.romcmaster.ca/preview_program.php?catoid=38&poid=20892) student over at McMaster University.

 These are some of the technologies that I'm proficient with.